ngidingidi/expense-tracker-application-mern-stack/README.md

 Microservice A was provided by my Teammate, Hana.
 It provides a way to convert the expenses from USD to other currencies (MXN pesos at the moment) but could be expanded to other currencies in the future.

 Microservice B allows the user to check the weather for a specific valid US zip code in case they want to venture out and go shopping.
-It uses the <a href="https://freecurrencyapi.com/">FreeCurrency API</a> to fetch the local weather for a valid zip code.
+It uses the <a href="https://openweathermap.org/api">Open Weather API</a> to fetch the local weather for a valid zip code.

 Microservice C allows the user to visualize a Bar/Line Chart of their monthly expenses so that they can visually see how they spend their money on groceries, entertainment, or other categories.